 The City of Chickasaw has developed and implemented many programs to help minimize storm water related pollutant loads.
 City Ordinance 1540, passed in 1998, establishes procedures to control discharges from commercial and industrial facilities and construction sites.
-A Drainage Master Plan was established in 1999 that identified problem areas and prioritized construction projects to address these areas.
-The Maintenance Supervisor's responsibilities include maintaining this prioritized list of projects.
-The projects are evaluated to ensure the areas with the highest needs are properly identified and The City is progressively addressing these projects as funds prioritized. become available.
 Most recently, City Ordinances 2015-21 and 2021-11 were passed.
-Ordinance 2015-21 is the Post-Construction Ordinance that expands upon some procedures in Ordinance 1540 and establishes additional procedures for the submission of post-construction BMPs and the Maintenance Agreement form to be used when the City and Developer enter into a post-construction maintenance agreement allowing the City to perform inspections at any time.
+Ordinance 2015-21 is the Post-Construction Ordinance that expands upon some procedures in Ordinance 1540 and establishes additional procedures for the submission of postconstruction BMPs and the Maintenance Agreement form to be used when the City and Developer enter into a post-construction maintenance agreement allowing the City to perform inspections at any time.
 Ordinance 2021-11 adds additional requirements concerning Illicit Discharge and Stormwater Management.
 The Stormwater Management section covers the permitting process and the requirements for an approved BMP plan for industrial activities that will discharge to the MS4.

-The City's Maintenance Supervisor is responsible for the majority of the various program elements.
+The City's Maintenance Supervisor and Building Inspector are responsible for the majority of the various program elements.
 Employees in all City departments have received instruction on the program objectives and are provided with opportunities to attend educational programs.
 A detailed outline of each department's role is included in the City's Storm Water Management Plan (SWMP) as required for the Phase II MS4 permit.